WilliamVelazquez/carbee-appointments/QUESTIONS.md

 I found differences on the new NextJs version when using next-auth dependency so I opted to handle the authentication by myself with a custom code.

+I added the pagination to the appointments list, but the endpoint is not working as expected it is returning always that there is a next page available when not and that it not has a previous page when there is at least one.
+I leave it that way because if the endpoint is fixed the project will work as expected.

 📌**How did you handle forms?
 In a largely formdriven project, would you do anything differently?
 If so, what?**